gumaerc-testorg/18.306-fall-2009/content/pages/syllabus.md

 MATLAB®
 -------

 I strongly urge you to become proficient in MATLAB® It is a very useful tool, and I may use it from time to time to illustrate points in the course.
 In addition, the problem sets may require some computations, easily done if you know MATLAB.
-See the [Related Resources]({{< baseurl >}}/pages/matlab-resources) section for more information about MATLAB.
+See the {{% resource_link 0299c261-c392-24a0-07d8-59f7126367a9 "Related Resources" %}} section for more information about MATLAB.